SpiralMind-Bot/Roadmap/README.md

 ## In Progress

 1. Implement user permission settings for collaborative editing.
-2. Rebuild the website using Next.js integrated with OAuth for enhanced security.
 3. Consider implementing a web-based editor for increased accessibility.

 ## Upcoming Milestones